Fallen-Breath/tweakermore/docs/document-en_us.md

 - Default value: *no hotkey*, `false`

+### f3IUseRelatedCoordinate

+Use related coordinate "~ ~ ~" in the command copied by F3 + I

+Affects both /setblock command for blocks and /summon command for entities

+See option f3IUseRelatedCoordinateShift1 to shift the related coordinate up by 1 block, i.e. use "~ ~1 ~"

+- Category: MC Tweaks
+- Type: boolean
+- Default value: `false`

+### f3IUseRelatedCoordinateShift1

+Use coordinate "~ ~1 ~" instead of "~ ~ ~" in option f3IUseRelatedCoordinate

+- Category: MC Tweaks
+- Type: boolean
+- Default value: `true`

 ### fakeNightVision

 Always use night vision for game rendering, regardless of whether the player actually has night vision